Affine Hecke algebras for classical p-adic groups: Introduction

-indexed by the $G$-conjugacy classes of pairs $(L,X_\nr(L)\cdot\sigma)$, where $\sigma$ is an irreducible supercuspidal representation of a Levi subgroup $L$ of $G$, and $X_\nr(L)$ is the group of unramified characters of $L$.
+indexed by inertial equivalence classes $\mf s$.
+Each such $\mf s$ is a $G$-conjugacy class of pairs $(L,X_\nr(L)\cdot\sigma)$, where $\sigma$ is an irreducible supercuspidal representation of a Levi subgroup $L$ of $G$ and $X_\nr(L)$ is the group of unramified characters of $L$.
 Every Bernstein block $\Rep (G)^{\mf s}$ is equivalent with the category of right modules of some finitely generated algebra $\mc H (\mf s)$, often an affine Hecke algebra.
 Usually these Hecke algebras arise via types (in the sense of Bushnell--Kutzko).
 For classical groups such types are indeed available \cite{MiSt}, but it has turned out to be difficult to analyse the Hecke algebras via those types.
-Instead we follow the approach of Heiermann \cite{Hei2,Hei3,Hei4}, who constructed $\mc H (\mf s)$ as the $G$-endomorphism algebra of a progenerator $\Pi_{\mf s}$ of $\Rep (G)^{\mf s}$.
+Instead we follow the approach of Heiermann \cite{Hei2,Hei3,Hei4}, who constructed $\mc H (\mf s)$ as the $G$-endomorphism algebra of a canonical progenerator $\Pi_{\mf s}$ of $\Rep (G)^{\mf s}$.
 (For $\GSpin (V)$ we use the more general results from \cite{SolEnd,SolParam}.)
-We record that by design there is a canonical equivalence of categories
+We recall that by design $\Hom_G (\Pi_{\mf s},?)$ provides an equi\-va\-lence of categories

+Here $A^{\op}$ denotes the opposite algebra of $A$, so that $\Mod (A^{\op})$ is the category of right $A$-modules.
 These algebras $\mc H (\mf s)$ have been described explicitly in terms of the Jordan blocks of the underlying supercuspidal representations (of a Levi subgroup of $G$).
+They are extended affine Hecke algebras \cite{Hei3,SolEnd}.
 That links them to Theorem \ref{thm:A} and hence to Langlands parameters.
-In the cases where a full local Langlands correspondence is known, for instance from \cite{Art,Mok}, this approach has already been applied in \cite{Hei4}, to provide a parametrization of the irreducible representations of $\mc H (\mf s)$.
-We follow another plan, in which \eqref{eq:1} and an independent, more explicit classification of $\Irr (\mc H (\mf s))$ are used to establish cases of a local Langlands correspondence.
+These links were investigated in \cite{Hei4}, where it was shown that each $\Rep (G)^{\mf s}$ equivalent to a Bernstein block of unipotent representations in another group.
+Unfortunately these equi\-va\-lences are far from canonical, as most of the comparison steps in \cite{Hei4} involve arbitrary choices.
+Also, the back-and-forth between various Langlands parameters and Hecke algebras entails that in \cite{Hei4} there is no construction of representations in $\Rep (G)^{\mf s}$ with an unambiguous relation to Langlands parameters for $G$.

-Objects of the above kinds are also available directly for L-parameters.
-Indeed, in \cite[\S 8]{AMS1} the space of enhanced L-parameters (of any connected reductive $p$-adic group $G$) is partitioned into Bernstein components:
+Fortunately, objects of the above kinds are also available directly for $L$-parameters.
+Indeed, in \cite[\S 8]{AMS1} the space of enhanced $L$-parameters (of any connected reductive $p$-adic group $G$) is partitioned into Bernstein components: